PaulaTeeuwen/Bindfitnplot/README.md

 | **kH** | Proportionality constant of free host in presence of guest \( k_H \) |
 | **kH0** | Proportionality constant for initial free host \( k_H^0 \) |
 | **kHG** | Proportionality constant of the complex \( k_{HG} \) |

+## Additional Settings

+Besides selecting the fitting formula and choosing whether to optimize \(F₀\), the program provides two more user-adjustable settings:

+### Smoothing
+- **Enabled:** Noise is reduced before extracting intensities, preventing artificially high or low values.
+- **Disabled:** Raw peak intensities are used.

+### Intensity Extraction Method
+- **`single_wl`** — Extracts intensity at a fixed wavelength for each peak.
+  - Prevents errors if significant red/blue shifts occur.
+- **`max_wl`** — Automatically identifies the maximum intensity near the target wavelength.
+  - Corrects for small wavelength shifts that would otherwise cause systematically low intensities.

+---

+## Recommended Settings

+Comparison tests show that the following combination provides the most reliable results:

+- **Connors** model
+- **Smoothing** enabled
+- **Optimize \(F₀\)**
+- **`single_wl`** method

+Under these conditions, the program can follow changes in fluorescence at any wavelength without requiring quenching behaviour, as the silent-complex assumption is not applied.